TzufLahan/Computer_Vision_Project-Nursing_Behavior_Analysis/Face Emotion Recognition(FER)/README.md

 # Facial Emotion Recognition in Videos

 ## Overview
-This project detects facial emotions, with a focus on **happiness detection**, in recorded videos.
+This section detects facial emotions, with a focus on **happiness detection**, in recorded videos.
 The system uses deep learning-based facial expression recognition to analyze emotions frame by frame and log happiness duration.

 ## How It Works
 The system processes video frames using the **FER (Facial Expression Recognition) library**, detecting emotions in real-time.
 It focuses on the happiness score for each detected face, tracking how long a person maintains a happy expression.
 The results are stored in a CSV file for further analysis.